dondibrandidon/cs11-2024-82-mp/README.md

     └── ...
 ```
 ### **Prerequisites**
-- Python 3.x
+- The test runner,
-- `pytest` module
+  - **Recommended** to download and use the `pytest` module
-  - (If `pytest` not available, you can run the file through Python as it has built-in assertions to run the testcases)
+  - Otherwise, the file can be ran through Python to use the built-in assertions
-- [Directory](https://github.com/dondibrandidon/cs11-2024-82-mp/blob/main/README.md#directory) and file structure as mentioned.
+- As well as, the [directory](https://github.com/dondibrandidon/cs11-2024-82-mp/blob/main/README.md#directory) and file structure as mentioned.

 ### **Functions**